 Like many of the golf courses we played in New Zealand, Tokanui Golf Club isn’t on the main tourist route.
 But when you are mainland New Zealand’s most southern golf course, dedicated golfers will find a way to get there.
 And since we played Houhora Golf Club, the most northern golf course, we knew that we had to add the most southern to our list of golf in New Zealand.

 We placed our 10 NZD (5,24 Euro, 5.60 USD) into the honesty box and looked around at the emptiness ahead.
 Just then, the keeper of the greens appeared from out of the small cart barn out back.
-Asking where we were from, we shared our travel story with him, and said that we were excited to play the most southern golf course we have ever played.
+Asking where we were from, we shared our travel story with him and said that we were excited to play the most southern golf course that we have ever played!
 After chatting for a while, he told us that he would be long gone before we finished.
 All that he asked was that we lock the gate when we leave.

 Lock the Gate When You Leave